Order of the Golden Age: Organisation and membership

 From 1901 to 1903 George Cozens Prior served as honorary solicitor to the Order.
 By 1909 the OGA reported activity in 47 countries and had transferred its headquarters to London.
 The Order organised concerts at the Royal Albert Hall in 1910.
 Notable members included the lawyer and vegetarianism activist Josiah Oldfield.

 Position on fish consumption

-The OGA did not oppose consumption of fish.
+The OGA did not forbid fish consumption.
 In 1902, a statement printed in The Herald of the Golden Age asserted:...the eating of fish caught in a net has never been forbidden to members of The Order, and the original rule still remains in force...
-The Order stands on the basis of its original foundation, and this foundation declared that the eating of net-caught fish should not exclude from membership.The OGA had two classes in its membership, companions and associates.
-The companions were vegetarians who abstained from fish, poultry and red meat, whilst the associates abstained from only poultry and red meat.
+The Order stands on the basis of its original foundation, and this foundation declared that the eating of net-caught fish should not exclude from membership.The OGA had two classes of membership, companions and associates.
+Companions abstained from fish, poultry and red meat, while associates abstained from poultry and red meat.
 Both were considered members of the Order.

-The OGA's position on fish eating was criticised in an article in The British Medical Journal, which questioned "is not a fish as much deserving of consideration on 'humanitarian grounds' as a sheep?".
+The OGA's position on fish eating was criticised in an article in The British Medical Journal, which asked "is not a fish as much deserving of consideration on 'humanitarian grounds' as a sheep?"